Ogweno-D/portfolio-app/README.md

 # Portfolio Website
-This website was built using React (Create React App), tailwind and JSX.
+This website was built using React (Create React App), Tailwind CSS and JSX.